c00kiemon5ter/Fractal-Image-Compression/parts/descr.md

 Project Description
 ===================

-The project's goal, is to provide a reusable library for fractal compression of images.
+The project's goal, is to provide a reusable, free and open source library for fractal compression of images.
 Along with the library, comes a small application, indicating the library's usage and serving as an example and proof of concept of the ideas behind fractal compression.

 &raquo; What is it ?
 ---------------------